Courseiva

 The user's session token was stolen and used by an attacker.

-Option D is correct because the session token was likely stolen and reused from a different location.
-Option A is wrong; if the user used a VPN, their VPN connection would show one IP.
-Option B is wrong; a configuration error would affect multiple users.
-Option C is wrong; multiple people using the account would imply password sharing, which is denied.
+The session token could have been stolen and reused from a different location, allowing an attacker to authenticate without the password.
+Option A is incorrect; a configuration error would affect multiple users.
+Option C is incorrect; multiple people using the account would imply password sharing, which is denied.
+Option D is incorrect; using a VPN service would show the same VPN IP, not two different geographic locations.

 Answer analysis